The following article uses options that are available starting with the Enterprise edition and project type.

 The custom action which runs during the patch should not be included in the target package.
 However, if there is no other solution, the patch will allow the custom action in the target package.

 This can be done by following these steps:

-- in this dialog, select Patch, since the target and upgraded packages must have the same product code
+- In this dialog, select Keep existing, since the target and upgraded packages must have the same product code

 - update the project (add/remove/modify files, registry keys etc.)

-- in the Custom Action Properties page's Execution Condition section, set the Expression field to PATCH
+- In the Custom Action Properties page's Execution Stage Condition section, set the Condition field to PATCH

 When increasing the project's version, make sure you do not modify the version's first field.
 Otherwise, the patch creation process will fail.